Online Master's Program

 For course offerings over a two year period, check out our AEE On-line Two-Year Sequence.

-The Ohio State University is authorized to offer the Master of Science in Agricultural and Extension Education in all 50 states.
+The Ohio State University is authorized to offer the Master of Science in Agricultural Communication, Education, and Leadership in all 50 states.
 For more information on state authorization requirements and disclosures related to online programs, please visit online.osu.edu/state-authorization/disclosures.